srele96/dejanadvokat.github.io/README.md

 ## Docs

+Documentation on how what to do and how.

 **_It is conventional to keep Gemfile in the root._**

 Setup local bundle path to avoid installing gems globally: